nicodebo/dream-note/README.md

 	-A <date>       Insert a dream at a user specified date. <date> must be in the YYYY-MM-DD format with YYYY=[0000;9999], MM=[01-12] and DD=[01-31].
-	-c              Compile the latex into a pdf with latexmk and the pdflatex compiler and open the resulting pdf in the default previewer.
+    -c              Compile the main tex file into a pdf with latexmk and the pdflatex compiler and open the resulting pdf in the default previewer.

 	Informations: